 The Counseling Place (also called “The CP”) is a non-profit agency providing professional counseling and education services to help people improve their lives.
-We’ve been providing services to the Richardson community since 1979, and thanks to funding and a relocation project (that’s now underway), we can offer services to our neighboring cities.
+We’ve been providing services to the Richardson community since 1979, and thanks to funding and a relocation project, we can offer services to our neighboring cities.
+We no longer operate from that little house tucked away behind the police department.
+We’ve moved to a larger facility in Richardson Medical Park.

 What We Do: